LightJason/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/sociotechnicalsystems1.md

   *   Tight coupling of perception and action
   *   Simple decision rules

-*   Simon (1981): The complexity of agent behaviour can be a reflection of the complexity of the agent’s environment rather than of the agent’s complex internal design
+*   The complexity of agent behaviour can be a reflection of the complexity of the agent’s environment rather than of the agent’s complex internal design <sup>Simon (1981)</sup>

 *   Often: communication via the environment (stigmergy)